 Note: Exact content and order may shift or change based on participant needs

-Wondering how the on-line class works?
+Wondering how the Virtual Classroom works?
 FAQ’s are below.

 How will the live, interactive, on-line class work?

 What are the system requirements?

 Just about any computer or smartphone will work.
 As long as it was purchased within the last 15 years (some even longer) you will have no issue.
 You may also dial in using your phone, with or without camera.
 For more specific system requirements follow this link.